nishant7rathore/Nitro3D/README.md

 4. Open `windows/c++/visualstudio/StartCraft.sln` in Visual Studio 2019 to modify / recompile the code

 Note: Visual Studio 2019 MUST be updated to the most recent version to be able to link against the included BWAPI libraries

+This bot was created initially by Nishant Rathore and Ronak Parmar